nguyenbuitk/jenkins-pipeline/README.md

-# this folder used in chapter 15
+# This folder used in chapter 15

-## build step used for build image
+## Build step used for build image

+## Testing webhook